danbev/learning-ai/notes/llama.md

         inpL = ggml_get_rows(ctx, tok_embd, lctx.inp_tokens);
 ```
 Note that the 1d tensor created is a list of i32 and the size in this case is
-512. If we think about the input to the model it is a sequence of tokens which
+512. If we think about the input to the model, it is a sequence of tokens which
 are the indexes into the vocabulary.
 So this tensor is a list of tokens.
 And the callback will set the name of the tensor to `inp_tokens`.

-Now, the call to ggml_get_rows was something I've not come accross before and
+Now, the call to `ggml_get_rows` was something I've not come accross before and
 I needed to looking it.
 I've created a standalone example of how this function
 can be used which is in [get-rows.c](../fundamentals/ggml/src/get_rows.c).
 So what this is doing is that it extracting rows from `tok_embd` and the rows